 Here’s a helpful list of questions, and a small explanation of what you should expect.

-General and light questions
+Other general and light questions

 The list of general questions will help you define the general abilities and accessibility of React Native agency during qualification meetings or a call.